 So, what else can you expect to find on the new 2022 Mitsubishi Outlander?
 And is it something you should consider investing in over the competition?
 Which trim level might have the most to offer you for your money?
 Let's take a closer look at each of the Outlander's trim levels and see what they each have to offer.

-2022 Mitsubishi Outlander ES vs SE.
+Compare the 2022 Mitsubishi Outlander ES vs SE Trim Levels.
 What is the difference?

 The 2022 Mitsubishi Outlander starts off its line-up with the base ES trim level.
 The ES offers 7-passenger seating in its three rows.
 It rides atop standard 18-inch alloy wheels.
 It does receive some of the typical infotainment features you will see on the base Nissan Rogue, such as smartphone app integration via Apple CarPlay and Android Auto.
 You can access your infotainment features through an 8-inch Smartphone Link Display Audio (SDA), which comes with 3-month trial access to SiriusXM Satellite Radio.
 Bluetooth wireless connectivity comes equipped, and push button start does too.